Fibroid Treatment, New York, NY

 Common Symptoms of Fibroids

 Fibroids are one of the most common issues our staff addresses at Manhattan Reproductive Surgery Center.
-We understand your discomfort and the inconvenience these noncancerous growths can cause, and we strive to help you find relief.
-Our medical team must evaluate your symptoms before starting to consider treatment options.
 Below are some of the most common signs you may have uterine fibroids:

 Many patients experience heavy menstrual bleeding because of uterine fibroids.
 If you have soaked your pad or tampon within an hour or are passing blood clots, you likely have an excessive flow.
 Some patients also develop anemia-like symptoms, such as pale skin, nausea, fatigue, and dizziness.